qstackfield/lcac-benchmark/README.md

 and inclusion in the **LCAC Global Benchmark Leaderboard**.
 ---

-# LCAC Participant Submission Template
+## LCAC Participant Submission Template

-Please include this information with your submission or Pull Request.
+Please include this information with your Pull Request or Private Submission Issue.

 | Field | Description |
 |-------|--------------|